Hoggs Hollow: History

+In 1805 Cornelius van Nostrand and his large family settled in this area to farm.
+He was the first Canadian van Nostrand and played a significant role in the building of the nearby St. John's Anglican Church, where a large family monument is situated.
+The family went on to operate a grist mill and distillery.

-Subdivision of the present day Hoggs Hollow neighbourhood began in the 1920s with the creation of lots, layout of roads, and design of homes reflecting the aesthetic of the English countryside.
+Development of the present-day Hoggs Hollow neighbourhood began during the 1920s with the creation of lots, layout of roads, and design of homes reflecting the aesthetic of the English countryside.
 In 1925, a two-room elementary schoolhouse named the Baron Renfrew School opened to replace an earlier structure at 45 York Mills Road (formerly Mercer Avenue and/or concession road 19) that was destroyed by fire.
 In 1929, the Loretto Sisters Institute of the Blessed Virgin Mary moved their Motherhouse and Loretto Abbey Catholic Secondary School to the area.

-The neighbourhood grew in stages and was finally completed in the 1960s.
-Both St. John's Anglican Church and Baron Renfrew (renamed York Mills Public School) grew in size with various additions added.
+The neighbourhood grew in stages and was finally completed during the 1960s.
+Both St. John's Anglican Church and Baron Renfrew School (renamed to York Mills Public School) grew in size, with various additions.
 Agricola Finnish Lutheran Church was built in 1967, serving Toronto and area's Finnish Lutheran community.